A 2019 guide to 15 tourist attractions and visitor sightseeing

 Telephone 669 981 1455

 Hours Open Tuesday - Sunday from 10am-1pm and 4pm-7pm

-#5 / Mazatlan Tourist Guide and sightseeing activities information
+#8 / Mazatlan Tourist Guide, sightseeing attractions and museum information

-#6 / Mazatlan Tourist Guide and sightseeing activities information
+#9 / Mazatlan Tourist Guide and information about sightseeing attractions and activities

 The Pino Suarez Market is divided in sections by food types.
 You'll find aisles with fresh seafood; chickens; beef; and pork -- and miles of aisles of fresh fruits and vegetables.
 Our central market sprawls onto the streets: it is surrounded by a variety of small shops, food vendors and juice bars where you can enjoy fresh fruit and vegetable juices and iced Agua Frescas.